Malga-Vision/SP-classification-ESAOTE/README.md

 Such scripts use code from the following Python packages:

 > **<u>utils</u>**:
-> This folder contains python files with many general-purpose utility functions.
+> This folder contains Python files with many general-purpose utility functions.
 >> - **_augments.py_**: defines data augmentation methods for US images.
 >> - **_datareader.py_**: defines a class for loading either the 2D or the 3D version of our dataset.
 >> - **_datasplit.py_**: defines functions for splitting the dataset into training and validation sets.
+Note that the splitting logic is tailored to our specific scenario, so using your own custom split method is recommended.
 >> - **_iterators.py_**: define basic training and testing loops for a single epoch.
 >> - **_runner.py_**: defines train and test functions.
 >> - **_visualize.py_**: defines a useful function for plotting a confusion matrix and saving it as a PNG image.